thulefog/Waveform/README.md

 ## User Interface

-The user interface under construction is illustrated below.
+The user interface under construction is illustrated below, with the iPhone rotated 90 degrees to illustrate the strip mode presentation of the plot.

 | Waveform |
 |--|